 Customers banking in Saudi Arabia can take out personal loans easily, whether to buy a car or a home, or to consolidate debt.
 Most banks also offer short-term and long-term overdrafts.

 Saudi Arabia’s property market has recently been opened up to expats and foreigners.
 As such, many banks offer mortgage loans to first-time buyers who meet their criteria.
-However, the mortgage sector is still in its infancy, so potential applicants are advised to shop around before signing on the dotted line.
+However, the mortgage sector in Saudi Arabia is still in its infancy, so potential applicants are advised to shop around before signing on the dotted line.

 Many retail banks in Saudi Arabia offer a range of different investments, including funds, bonds, shares, and insurance-linked pension plans.
 There is also a range of investment banks in Saudi Arabia that are governed by the Capital Markets Authority, including BNP Paribas, Credit Suisse, Goldman Sachs, JP Morgan, KKR, Société Générale, and UBS.
 Minimum balances apply when accessing investment banking there.